Diego1Hernandez/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-First, from the Azure Portal, set Client-1's DNS settings to the DC's Private IP address, restart Client-1 from the azure portal.
+From the Azure Portal, set Client-1's DNS settings to the DC's Private IP address, restart Client-1 from the azure portal.
 Login to Client-1 using Remote Desktop as the original local admin(labuser) and join it to the domain (causes computer to restart).
-Next, login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the "Computers" container on the root of the domain.
-Lastly, create a new OU named "_CLIENTS" and drag Client-1 into the new OU.
 </p>
 <br />